 Despite a number of strengths, the area does have some challenges that hamper its ability to attract business and develop economically.
-The area has a relatively small workforce shed (fewer people living in close proximity to the area) with more modest educational attainment compared to other employment centers in the city given its location on the southeastern edge of the city.
+The area has a relatively small workforce shed (fewer people living in close proximity to the area) compared to other employment centers in the City given its location on the southeastern edge of the City.
 The large employers in the area are an asset, but the area lacks a diversity of job opportunities and employers outside of major institutions (hospitals, schools) and retailers.
 Rental rates being achieved in the Brooks Area for office development are not high enough to support new development without incentives and financing tools, which makes attracting more office-oriented employers difficult and puts more pressure on attracting larger companies seeking build-to-suit space.
-Generally, industrial development is already supported by the market.